antizwiebel/SmartPlantPot_iOS/README.md

-# SmartPot iOS App
+# SmartPlantPot iOS App

-This iOS app connects to the "SmartPot" backend and shows you all the information you need about your plant.
+This iOS app connects to the "SmartPlantPot" back end and shows you all the information you need about your plant.

 Key features include: